Session Timeout

 Understanding session timeout

-To determine how long your session can be idle before it is terminated, you can either reach out to your administrator or you can use the UI in your Positron session to check the timeout value.
+To determine how long your session can be idle before it is terminated, use the UI in your Positron Pro session to check the timeout value.

 If session timeout is enabled, an icon appears next to the Posit Workbench home page button in the bottom left corner of the status bar.

-If you do not see the timeout icon, your administrator has not enabled session timeouts and the features on this page don’t apply to your session.
+If the timeout icon does not display, your administrator has not enabled session timeouts and the functionality on this page does not apply to your session.
 Your sessions remain active until you manually close them.

-You can hover your mouse over either the Posit Workbench home button or the timeout icon to display a tooltip showing how long until your session times out.
-While actively using your session, this value remains at whatever setting your administrator configured Workbench to use.
+Hover your mouse over the Posit Workbench home button or the timeout icon to display the duration before the session times out.
+While actively using your session, this value remains at the setting your administrator configured Workbench to use.

 What counts as activity

-• Clicking anywhere in Positron’s UI (menus, tabs, editors, etc.)
+- Clicking anywhere in the Positron Pro UI (menus, tabs, editors, etc.).

-• Running Jupyter notebooks (including cell computations that may run for a long time)
+- Running Jupyter Notebook (including cell computations that may run for a long time).

 What does not count as activity

-• The plot is rendered in an iframe, so the VS Code API cannot detect clicks inside it
+, so the VS Code API cannot detect clicks inside it.

-• Clicking on and using a Shiny app whether it’s displaying in Positron’s browser or an external browser
+- Clicking on and using a Shiny app whether it’s displaying in Positron Pro’s browser or an external browser.

-• Positron’s internal browser view is rendered in an iframe, so the VS Code API cannot detect clicks inside it
+, so the VS Code API cannot detect clicks inside it.

 Idle sessions